Mel King: Boston Redevelopment Authority protests and Tent City

 In 1968, King helped organize a sit-in at the Boston Redevelopment Authority (BRA) office on April 25 in protest of a planned parking garage that was going to be built at the corner of Dartmouth and Columbus Streets in the South End, a site where housing had been leveled.
 The next morning, King organized an occupation of the lot.

 For the next three days, while facing police retaliation, from 100 to 400 people occupied the lot.
 They built tents and wooden shanties and put up a large sign welcoming the media and visitors to "Tent City."
 Celtics legend Bill Russell, who owned a South End restaurant, provided food for the protestors.
 The story received extensive coverage in the local media.
 In honor of the demonstration, when a housing complex at that site was dedicated on April 30, 1988, it was named "Tent City."
 King told reporters that the key to the project was convincing ordinary Bostonians that they had to play a role in the development of their neighborhood.

 Boston School Committee campaigns

-King ran three times for a seat on the Boston School Committee in 1961, 1963, and 1965 – being unsuccessful each time.
+King ran three times for a seat on the Boston School Committee in 1961, 1963, and 1965, unsuccessfully.